CentricEU/gemeentepassen/README.md

 ### 1️⃣ Database Setup

 1. Install PostGIS Spatial Extension and PostgreSQL Server.
-2. Create a new database named `local4local`.
+2. Create a new database named `local4local` in PostgreSQL using pgAdmin.
 3. Run Backend to execute migrations.
 3. Insert the first user (replace your email and tenant ID).
 Password is `'Password1!'`:
    You can find the tenant_id in l4l_security/tenants.